realsan444/Theeny/README.md

 - made by santhedev and bakedcake

 # Updates
+### Version 1.2-beta
+- Fixed the Samzus Laser bug AGAIN
+- Fixed a problem with Doug the Bug not appearing as a card with an image
+- Fixed a problem with Snap Your Knees not appearing as a card with an image
+- Added Soul as an image
+- Added Hoverboard as an image

 ### Version 1.1-beta
 - Fixed a bug where the Samzus Laser image wouldn't appear
 - You need a key to unlock the project, since it is in beta.